Red Wine Hot Chocolate Recipe

 Serving and Garnishing Red Wine Hot Chocolate

-For parties, I suggest making your red wine hot chocolate on the stovetop, then pouring it into a slow cooker.
-Place a ladle and mugs nearby, and allow guests to serve themselves throughout the evening.
-Serve alongside homemade red wine marshmallows
+For parties, I suggest making your red wine hot chocolate on the stovetop, then pouring it into a slow cooker to keep warm throughout the evening.
+Place a ladle and mugs nearby, and allow guests to serve themselves.

 Make-Ahead and Storage Suggestions

 While it’s best enjoyed on the day it is made, you can prepare red wine hot chocolate in advance and store it in an airtight container in the refrigerator for up to 24 hours.
-To reheat, pour desired amount of hot chocolate into a small saucepan and warm over low heat until steaming, or, heat on medium power for 1-2 minutes in a microwave-safe mug.
+To reheat, pour hot chocolate into a small saucepan and warm over low heat until steaming, or, heat on medium power for 1-2 minutes in a microwave-safe mug.

 Other hot chocolate recipes you might enjoy: